-NN is a computing paradigm that radically differs from conventional computing.
-NNs can learn how to solve a problem through training with big data representing an I/O relation: they produce empirical data-based knowledge different from model-based knowledge generated from the execution of fully crafted and understood algorithms.
-Model-based approaches allow explainability and are amenable to rigorous analysis while data-based techniques are hard to interpret and understand.
-NNs work amazingly well in a variety of areas, like automatic speech recognition, image recognition, natural language processing, drug discovery and toxicology, automatic game playing, etc. They also have an increasing number of applications in software and systems engineering.
+Neural Networks (NNs), a computing paradigm that radically differs from conventional computing, can learn how to solve a problem through training with big data representing an I/O relation: they produce empirical data-based knowledge different from modelbased knowledge generated from the execution of fully crafted and understood algorithms.
+Model-based approaches allow explainability and are amenable to rigorous analysis, while data-based techniques are hard to interpret and understand.
+NNs work amazingly well in various areas, like automatic speech recognition, image recognition, natural language processing, drug discovery and toxicology, automatic game playing, etc. They also have an increasing number of applications in software and systems engineering.
 Despite their empirical successes, very little is understood about how machine learning (ML) models accomplish their tasks.
-Explainable-AI is an active research topic focusing on the generation of models explicating the behaviour of AI-enabled systems [1].
-The distinction between data-based and model-based knowledge is essential in systems engineering, where NNs are integrated in critical systems whose failures can be harmful for their environment.
-For instance, using end-to-end ML-enabled solutions in autonomous systems, such as selfdriving cars, has been the object of hot debates as it is practically impossible to estimate their trustworthiness [2, 3].
+Explainable-AI is an active research topic focusing on the generation of models explicating the behaviour of AI-enabled systems [20].
+The distinction between data-based and model-based knowledge is essential in systems engineering, where NNs are integrated into critical systems whose failures can harm their environment.
+For instance, using end-to-end ML-enabled solutions in autonomous systems, such as selfdriving cars, has been the object of hot debates as it is practically impossible to estimate their trustworthiness [7, 22].
 The trend moves toward intelligent systems that adequately combine data-based and model-based components and take the best from each approach by determining trade-offs between performance and trustworthiness.
-This trend is also boosted by the striking similarity between these two computing paradigms and the two types of human thinking [4]: fast non-conscious thinking relies on a data-based empirical learning process while conscious slow thinking is the result of a procedural explainable reasoning.
-Human mind combines in an admirable way the two types of thinking to produce knowledge and solve problems.
+This trend is also boosted by the striking similarity between these two computing paradigms and the two types of human thinking [12]: fast non-conscious thinking relies on a data-based empirical learning process.
+In contrast, conscious slow thinking is the result of explainable procedural reasoning.
+The human mind combines admirably the two types of thinking to produce knowledge and solve problems.
 Hence, it is natural to investigate how the two complementary computing paradigms can be combined in the best possible manner to address the machine intelligence challenge.

-It is well understood that data-based empirical learning should be robust to data variations and guaranteeing this property is a non trivial problem.
+It is well understood that data-based empirical learning should be robust to data variations, and guaranteeing this property is a non-trivial problem.
 Intuitively, robustness can be conceived as a metric property of the learned data sets such that the meanings of very "close" representations do not significantly differ.
 While there is some understanding of robustness, there is a lack of comprehension of its invariances and determinants.

-If we recognise that NNs work well in some cases, but not in all, then, natural questions arise: What NNs are good for?
+If we recognise that NNs work well in some cases but not in all, then natural questions arise: What NNs are suitable for?
 When should we use them and when not?
-How significant are the cases when NN's do not work?
-Are they practically irrelevant or just esoteric cases interesting only from a theoretical point of view?
-Is it possible to distinguish between problems where the application of NNs is obvious and problems where modelbased solutions are more adequate?
+How significant are the cases when NNs do not work?
+Are they practically irrelevant or just esoteric matters interesting only from a theoretical point of view?
+Is it possible to distinguish between problems where the application of NNs is obvious and problems where model-based solutions are more adequate?
 How can we combine these two types of solutions?